 What to do

-Stay downtown at the historic Wort Hotel and visit their famous Silver Dollar Showroom bar.
-Shop the town square and pose under the antlers that decorate it.
+Stay downtown at the historic Wort Hotel and visit their famous Silver Dollar Showroom Bar.
+Shop the town square and pose under the iconic antlers that decorate it.
 Have coffee, fresh roasted right in Jackson, at the Cowboy Coffee Co to keep you warm.
 Eat pizza or get a taste for local brews from Roadhouse Brewing Company.
 Visit the Elk Refuge to see wildlife on the move and Grand Teton National Park for views that will take your breath away.
 Most of all, relax and take it all in.
 It may just become your cowboy town too.

 what to do